-Assistant Superintendent for Curriculum, Instruction and Assessment
+Assistant Superintendent for Curriculum, Instruction and Professional Learning

-The Greenwich Public Schools are committed to a comprehensive process of curriculum planning and assessment to foster continuous improvement of student performance as measured by the highest local, regional, national and international standards of excellence.
+The Greenwich Public Schools are committed to a comprehensive process of curriculum development, planning and assessment to foster continuous improvement of student performance as measured by the highest local, regional, national and international standards of excellence.
 A viable curriculum includes the pacing (scope and sequence) of content, big ideas, essential questions, concepts, and skills taught in a particular discipline (or combination of disciplines, for interdisciplinary curricula); textbooks and other core materials; identified measurable student learning objectives; and the methods of assessing student performance of learning objectives.

 Curriculum Mapping will increase communication, curricular dialogue and coherency across the district.

 The Board of Education is responsible for establishing the PK-12 Program of Studies for the Greenwich Public Schools; for adopting measurable student learning objectives for each curriculum; for approving textbooks; and for approving all course additions or deletions.
 In accordance with Connecticut General Statute 10220, this is a collaborative process, involving input from teachers, administrators, parents, community members, and students, as appropriate.

 The district holds an annual curriculum institute for teachers across PK-12 and all content areas to come together with a singular goal; to renew the curriculum in order to be responsive to the student and teacher needs.
 Guiding this philosphy, goals and philosophy of curriculum design is the GPS Curriculum Management Plan.

 To further support curriculum design and develop, the district has developed a common curriculum language to support professional dialogue.
 The language is communicated in the district Essential Curriculum Map Elements Glossary

 Please visit GPS and SBA for information regarding Smarter Balanced Testing 2016